elixir-lang/elixir/lib/elixir/pages/Typespecs.md

 # Typespecs

 Elixir comes with a notation for declaring types and specifications.
 Elixir is a dynamically typed language, and as such, type specifications are never used by the compiler to optimize or modify code.
-Still, using type specifications is useful because
+Still, using type specifications is useful because:

   * they provide documentation (for example, tools such as [ExDoc](https://github.com/elixir-lang/ex_doc) show type specifications in the documentation)
   * they're used by tools such as [Dialyzer](http://www.erlang.org/doc/man/dialyzer.html), that can analyze code with typespec to find type inconsistencies and possible bugs